Library Director – Wilder Memorial Library (Weston, VT)

 TO APPLY

-Interested and qualified candidates are invited to contact the consultant in confidence.
+Interested and qualified candidates are invited to apply in confidence.
 Candidates will ultimately need to submit the following materials as separate PDF documents:

-• A cover letter expressing their interest in this particular position.
+• A cover letter expressing your interest in this particular position.

 • A current résumé.